Listing View

 Full Arch

-The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed onto the jawbone below the gums.
+The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted onto the jaw below the gums.

-Yes, it is possible however please note that it takes very nearly four months for the gums to fully repair themselves which involves shrinkage and for that reason the implants have to be adjusted.
+Yes, it is possible however you should be aware that it takes very nearly four months for the gums to fully heal which involves shrinkage and consequently the implants will need to be adjusted.

-Yes of course and just as with genuine teeth they have to be properly cleaned otherwise it can lead to plaque and infection and also gum disease.
+Yes of course and just as with real teeth they have to be properly cleaned or else it can lead to plaque and infection and also gum disease.

-It is not any more painfull than having a tooth removed which obviously depends on your pain tolerance and the type/amount of anesthetic utilised.
+It is not any sorer than having a tooth extracted which obviously depends upon your pain tolerance and the type/amount of anesthetic utilised.

-Normally not because it needs a specialist to be in attendance but it may be a chargeable service provided by the dental practice.
+Normally not because it requires an anesthetist to be there but it may be a chargeable option provided by the dental practice.

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!